 If compression is disabled, the connection is uncompressed.

-If compression is preferred, Connector/C++ negotiates with the server to find a compression algorithm supported in common on the server and client sides.
+If compression is preferred, Connector/C++ and the server negotiate to find a compression algorithm they both permit.
 If no common algorithm is available, the connection is uncompressed.
 This is the default mode if not specified explicitly.

-If compression is required, compression algorithm negotiation occurs as with compression preferred.
-If no common algorithm is available, the connection terminates with an error.
+If compression is required, compression algorithm negotiation occurs as for preferred mode, but if no common algorithm is available, the connection request terminates with an error.